koumajos/NetworkAnotator/README.md

 Firefox will loggg DNS lookups to some file in folder `/tmp/` that starts with `log.txt`.

 Then we can mine information about network traffic from this logging file and safe it to some csv file.

+Test jupyter notebook for this function is `firefox_log_miner.ipynb`